-While being polite and courteous, simply tell the insurance adjustor that you are in the process of treating for your accident, you are interested in talking to attorneys, and please refrain from contacting you until you’ve had the opportunity to speak with an attorney.
+While being polite and courteous, simply tell the insurance adjuster that you are in the process of treating for your accident, you are interested in talking to attorneys, and please refrain from contacting you until you’ve had the opportunity to speak with an attorney.

 You do not have to give a recorded statement.
 You do not need to sign a medical authorization form.
 And you do not need to settle your claim just to appease the insurance adjustor.

 However, keep in mind, the adjustor will need the opportunity to evaluate your claim when you do decide to pursue it.
-Information they need will include details of the accident, police reports, photographs, and how your injuries affected you.
+The information they need will include details of the accident, police reports, photographs, and how your injuries affected you.
 But before you provide that to them, you should speak with a Virginia Personal Injury Attorney so you understand your rights.

 What Can You Do Right Now If You are Dealing With a Car Accident?

 If you’ve been in a car accident and want to know what to say to your adjuster, talk to us first.
-Just call 703-584-7277 and we will help answer your questions free of charge.
-You can even get our book, Five Deadly Sins That Can Wreck Your Injury Claim absolutely free.
+Just call 703-584-7277, and we will help answer your questions free of charge.
+You can even get our book, Five Deadly Sins That Can Wreck Your Injury Claim free.